thomasgoldstein/zabuyaki/res/tiled/README.md

 Hint: Change the images and sub-folders order to affect the in game Z-Index.

 Hint: Use LOCK icons to protect images or groups of images from shifting.

+## Background and foreground parallax ##
+Every Image Layer (single image) or a Group Layer (starting from the root folders **background** and **foregroung**) may have these attributes:
+* relativeX (float) - alters the scrolling speed relatively to the horizontal player's movement.
+Use values 0 ..
+1 to slow down the background layers.
+Use 0 to make them stop moving (e.g. Moon).
+Use negative values for **foreground** layer.
+* relativeY (float) - the same behavior as relativeX attribute but for vertical movement.
+* scrollSpeedX (float) - speed that moves the image in the horizontal loop.
+You may use negative value to move the image backwards.
+* scrollSpeedY (float) - speed that moves the image in the vertical loop.

 ## Background image file format ##
 Supported image formats: **PNG, JPEG, TGA,** and **BMP**.